20 Amazing Uses for Vaseline

 - Tattoos: Protect your tattoo and help your skin heal by adding a small amount to your tattoo.
 In addition, vaseline helps your skin preserve the color of your tattoo.

-- Leather shine: To help your best leather shine, whether shoes or purses, massage in a small amount of vaseline.
+- Leather shine: Vaseline can also help your best leather shine, whether shoes or purses, massage in a small amount of Vaseline.

-- Sticky bottles: Apply a small amount to the lip of your bottles that tend to stick such as nail polish to help you quickly remove the cap the next time.
+- Sticky bottles: Apply a small amount to the lip of your bottles that tend to stick to help you quickly remove the cap the next time.
+For example nail polish bottles.

 So, what do you think about these uses for vaseline?